What do we know about the Starlink IPO?

-The Starlink IPO has not yet been announced, but interest is growing for its inevitable listing.
-The valuation of the company could be around $80 billion or even more post listing, according to various reports.
+Elon Musk has said the Starlink IPO is still three or four years away, but that won't stop investors and the public getting excited for it's eventual listing.
+The valuation of the company could be around $80 billion or even more, according to various reports.
 However, due to the rapidly-changing sector and the unclear date of flotation, an exact figure is difficult to predict.Want to trade more IPOs?
 Visit our IPO trading page.

 How to trade Starlink shares